-An intermediate and advanced level course designed to provide new opportunities to discuss and explore the historical and contemporary roll of tools, machines, and technology in art and design.
-New technologies and materials provide an exciting range of possibilities in models, molds, and parts for jewelry and object making.
-The course will address the practices, concepts and technologies of tool making, machine tool processes, 3D modeling and 3D printing.
-Students develop and apply new skill sets to develop and create work of individual direction.
-The course includes 3D modeling, rendering, and output to the department's (2) devices, (CNC - computer numerical control) milling machine and the Solidscape 3D "wax printer", as well as the Institute's FDM (fused deposition modeling - 3D printer) and service bureaus.
+New technologies and materials offer new frontiers in Making, from prototypes, to models and molds, and new possibilities for jewelry and object making.
+This course is designed to provide opportunities to discuss and explore the historical and contemporary role of tools, machines, and technology in art and design.
+We address practices, concepts, and technologies of tool making, machine tool processes, 3D modeling and 3D printing.
+Students develop and apply new skills to develop and create work of individual direction.
+The course includes tool making, machine tool work, 3D modeling, rendering, and output to a wide range of digital devices that include printing and manufacturing technologies, and work with service bureaus.
 Readings, essays, and discussion offer the integrated seminar experience.
-Visiting artists, a field trip to a service bureau, and presentations supplement the course.
-Open to sophomore Jewelry + Metals majors and all electives.
 3 credits.